“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

 “I’m not interested in getting rich,” I say, struggling to hold my temper.
 It would be pointless explaining my motivation; neither Tom nor Justin would understand.
-And they know nothing about my wealth or my history with the Winstons, a family that surpasses either of theirs for money and status.
-I have no intention of enlightening them on the matter either.

 “I’m aware, and it makes no difference.
 I won’t change my mind, Tom, so drop it!”
 I tell him, pissed off because, since learning about my internship, Tom’s been on at me to change my career path.
 Justin, I’m sure,agrees with him, but he, at least, keeps his thoughts to himself.
 How the fuck Tom thinks it’s any concern of his, I don’t know.
 I, sure as hell, have never questioned their plans.